seqeralabs/nf-training-intro/docs/part3-nextflow.md

 ## Step 1: Find the critters

-For this exercise, we have created a folder called [`exercise/nextflow/data`](../exercise/nextflow/data) that contains a copy of all of the original animal images in the top-level [`data/`](../data/) folder.
+For this exercise, we have created a folder called [`exercise/nextflow/data`](../exercise/nextflow/data) that contains a link/shortcut of all of the original animal images in the top-level [`data/`](../data/) folder.

 1. Let's change to the appropriate directory: